Welcome to Jubilee Field Surgery

 Our aim is to provide a comprehensive, friendly and professional service for all our patients.

-In addition to our regular doctors and three practice nurses, we are able to offer the services of a Health Visitor, District Nursing team, IAPT Counsellor and Specialist Physiotherapist service.
+In addition to our regular doctors and three practice nurses, we are able to offer the services of a Health Visitor, District Nursing team, IAPT Counsellor and First Contact Physiotherapy service.

 You are welcome to register with us if you live within Yatton Keynell or the surrounding villages.
-Generally we do not accept patients living within Chippenham or Corsham.
+We do not register patients living within Chippenham or Corsham.
+You can visit our 'New Patients' page for more specifics about registering or speak to our team.

 Please contact us if you are unsure about your eligibility to register and we will be happy to advise.
 If you are a temporary resident within the area and wish to register, please contact reception.